armory/docs/content/en/docs/armory-cloud-admin/admin-cloud-quickstart.md

 ### Secrets

-Start by adding configuration secrets, such as your AWS secret key, to Armory Cloud.
-This way, you do not have secrets visible in plain text for your configurations.
-Use these secrets Armory Cloud stores and transmits these secrets securely.
+For development and other non-production environments, you can opt to enter secrets in plaintext into the Cloud Console.
+The best practice though is to secure them using Armory Cloud Console's Secrets UI.
+This is especially important for secrets that relate to your production environment's deployment target.
+Armory Cloud stores and transmits these secrets securely.
 Since the secrets are encrypted, they are not visible in the Armory Cloud Console after you enter them.

 Note that these are configuration secrets meant for information such as AWS Secret Access Keys.
 They are separate from any kind of app secret your developers may be using within their deployment pipelines.